Discover the secrets behind Apple’s brand positioning and learn how the tech giant dominates the market through strategic targeting and segmentation.

 Demographics describe people’s age, gender, income level, location, profession, marital status, income level, family size, education level, hobbies, lifestyle, and other factors.
 They are a great starting point for understanding the needs of your target audience.

-Geographic segmentation
+Geographic Segmentation

-It involves grouping the audience based on a particular country, state, territory, region, etc. Geographic segmentation is a marketing technique to target products or services to potential consumers who reside in or frequently a particular area.
+It involves grouping the audience based on a particular country, state, territory, region, etc. Geographic segmentation is a marketing technique to target products or services to potential consumers who reside in or frequently visit a particular area.
 It works under the assumption that people have similar interests, preferences, and social norms.

 Psychographic Segmentation

 Psychographic segments are derived from customers’ attitudes and opinions about products.
-Psychographic segments are usually more accurate than demographics but cannot be easily measured directly.
+Psychographic segments are usually more accurate than demographics, but cannot be easily measured directly.
 Instead, companies use indirect measures like questionnaires or focus groups.

 Psychographics are characteristics that describe personality traits, attitudes, values, beliefs, interests, lifestyles, and behaviors.
 You can use psychographics to determine a person’s motivations behind purchasing decisions.